 One of the most important aspects to consider when looking into estate planning is how one’s property and assets will be distributed after death.
 Wills, Living Trusts, Powers of Attorney, and other legal documents are employed in order to make certain wishes are fulfilled, both during incapacity and after death.
 The state of Oklahoma has specific laws regarding the transfer of assets and what occurs when a person becomes incapacitated, and visiting with an Oklahoma City estate planning attorney can help you better understand all of your options.

-The experienced Warr Acres, Oklahoma estate planning attorneys at Entz Burton & Associates can help you understand all of your legal options and ensure your legal and financial rights remain protected during incapacity and after your death.
+The experienced Oklahoma estate planning law firm of Entz Burton & Associates can help you understand all of your legal options and ensure your legal and financial rights remain protected during incapacity and after your death.
 Our objective is to give you peace of mind and to ensure certain wishes are fulfilled.
 Consider visiting with one of our compassionate Oklahoma City, OK estate planning attorneys today at 405-773-9800 to learn more about your estate planning options.